albarpambagio/mikir-kids/docs/PRD – Math Deliberate Practice MVP.md

 - Wrong answers clearly highlighted in separate section
 - Can click to view full question (read-only)
 - Clear CTAs for next action

+**Pedagogical Rationale**:

+> **Why highlight mistakes prominently?** Error-focused feedback is more effective than general praise for procedural learning (Hattie & Timperley, 2007).
+By showing "Soal yang Salah" first, students immediately focus on what needs improvement, aligning with growth mindset principles (Dweck, 2006).
+The full question list provides context without overwhelming the learner.

 ---